mixxxdj/mixxx/source/chapters/configuration.rst

 produced by Mixxx.
 In general, a higher sample rate means that Mixxx produces more audio data for your soundcard.
 This takes more CPU time, but in theory produces higher audio quality.
 On high-wattage club sound systems, it may become apparent if your audio sample rate is too low.
-The most common setting for this is 44.1 kHz.

-.. note:: A sample rate of 96kHz takes Mixxx over twice as long to compute.
-This
+.. warning:: A sample rate of 96kHz takes Mixxx over twice as long to compute.
-          is an important consideration as you will not be able to achieve as low latency if you choose a high sample rate.
+             Keep in mind that increasing the samplerate will increase CPU usage and likely raise the minimum latency you can achieve.

 Audio API
 ---------